noa181/Hip-Fracture-Prevention-Project/README.md

    file with the calculated walking speed from the regular measurement.

-   if a file size exceed its size limit a new file with the same name + new index opens.
+   if a file size exceeds its size limit a new file with the same name + new index opens.

    the Therapist visualization code scheme:.
 ![image](https://github.com/noa181/Hip-Fracture-Prevention-Project/assets/130772888/87684b12-74d6-4a7b-afc7-6c45fad6aab6)

    explanation:

-   class_Therapist - from here we run the code, in it there is an interface in the terminal where the         therapist can choose which function he want to run and insert the relevant files names. it calles the      functions files.
+   class_Therapist - from here we run the code, in it there is an interface in the terminal where the         therapist can choose which function, he want to run and insert the relevant files names. it calls the      functions files.

-   class_Visualization - includes all the functions for the data visualization. it calles the class_Index     file and the class_Index_Video file.
+   class_Visualization - includes all the functions for the data visualization. it calls the class_Index     file and the class_Index_Video file.

-   class_Index - GUI that visualaze the COP changes during the regular measurement.
+   class_Index - GUI that visualize the COP changes during the regular measurement.

-   class_Index_Video - a video that shows the COP cahnges during the regular measurement.
+   class_Index_Video - a video that shows the COP changes during the regular measurement.

-there is a previus project with the same hardware:
+there is a previous project with the same hardware:

 https://lotanbs.wixsite.com/walk